How to Interpret a Financial Statement

 Cash From Investing: Some businesses will invest outside their core operations or acquire new companies to expand their reach.

 - Interpretation: This portion of the cash flow statement accounts for cash used to make new investments, as well as proceeds gained from previous investments.
 In Target’s case, this number in 2006 was ($4,693), which shows the company spent significant cash investing in projects it hopes will lead to future growth.

 Cash From Financing: This last section refers to the movement of cash from financing activities.
 Two common financing activities are taking on a loan or issuing stock to new investors.
 Dividends to current investors also fit in here.
 Again, Target reports a negative number for 2006, ($1,004).
 But this should not be misconstrued: The company paid off $1,155 of its previous debt, paid out $380 in dividends and repurchased $901 of company stock.

 - Interpretation: Investors will like these last two items, since they reap the dividends, and it signals that Target is confident in its stock performance and wants to keep it for the company’s gain.
 A simple formula for this section: cash from issuing stock minus dividends paid, minus cash used to acquire stock.

-The final step in analyzing cash flow is to add the cash balances from the reporting year (2006) and the previous year (2005); in Target’s case that’s -835 plus 1,648, which equals 813.
-Even though Target ran a negative cash balance in both years, it still has an overall positive cash balance due to its high cash surplus in 2004.
+The final step in analyzing cash flow is to add the cash balances from the reporting year (2006) and the previous year (2005); in Target’s case, that’s ($835) plus $1,648, which equals $813.
+Even though Target ran a negative cash balance for both years, it still has an overall positive cash balance due to its high cash surplus in 2004.